exkoohtrac/docs.partners.carthook.com/getting-started.md

 4. The merchant consents to the scopes and is redirected to the "**oAuth callback URL**" specified in the app details page of a single app.
 That will be set as the `redirect_uri` query param in the redirect URL.
 5. The app makes an access token request to CartHook including the `client_id`, `client_secret`, and `code`.
 6. CartHook returns the access token and requested scopes.
-7. The app uses the **Permanent Acess Token** to make requests to the CartHook API.
+7. The app uses the **Permanent Access Token** to make requests to the CartHook API.
 8. CartHook returns the requested data.

 <br>